 At a recent planning meeting for a Jams & Jellies class, fellow cooking instructor Lili Courtney and I were discussing a cake that would be good for serving with the warm Blueberry Lemon jam we'd be making.
 There were lots of suggestions thrown around, and things got a little confused (as they tend to do with me and Lili.)
 I left with a plan to make Dorie Greenspan's Almond Cake--a cake that Lili assured me was mixed "from start to finish in a food processor."

 I picked up my copy of Dorie's Baking Chez Moi.
-The spine creaked open (remember, I don't bake but the book looks good in my collection.)
+The spine of the never-opened tome creaked open (remember, I don't bake, but the book looks good in my collection.)
 Dorie's Almond Cake is most definitely not made in a food processor.
 Eggs must be separated and whipped to almost stiff peaks.
 Careful folding must take place.
 Unable to contact Lili to clear up the confusion, I pressed on.
 And I'm glad I did.
 This cake is fantastic.
 It's rich and dense and delicate all at once.
 This cake wants to be served at afternoon tea.
-This cake say, "Serve me with a dollop of warm apricot or raspberry preserves and a bit of Chantilly cream.
+This cake says, "Serve me with a dollop of warm apricot or raspberry preserves and a bit of Chantilly cream.